From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 Week 8-9: Second Temptation

-The math: If 30% conversion (Dmitri’s rate), that’s 6-7 clients at $8K average = $48K-$56K revenue.
-3.2-3.7X ROI.
+The math looked attractive: with a 30% conversion rate (Dmitri’s rate), that meant 6–7 clients at an $8K average, or $48K–$56K in revenue—a 3.2–3.7X ROI.

-Dmitri ran numbers:
+Dmitri ran the numbers:

-Risk: Conversion could be 10% instead of 30% (different audience). $15K spent, 2 clients closed, lost $9K.
-Reserves stalled.
+Risk: Conversion could land at 10% instead of 30% with a different audience, meaning $15K spent, only 2 clients closed, and $9K effectively lost while reserves stalled.

-He chose Option 2.
-Reserves first, opportunities second.
+He chose Option 2—reserves first, opportunities second.

 Week 10-12: Built Third Month Reserve

-Final stretch. $110K in reserves. $55K to go.
+Final stretch: $110K in reserves and $55K to go.

 Week 10–11: The Last Push

-Week 10: $11.8K added.
-Total: $121.8K.
+Week 10: $11.8K added, bringing the total to $121.8K.

-Week 11: $11.8K added.
-Total: $133.6K.
+Week 11: another $11.8K added, bringing the total to $133.6K.

 Week 12: Reserve Complete